inform-us/requirements_specifications/rules/Delirium CAM-ICU.md

 ## ELIGIBILITY

-- All patients who have had at least two consecutive RASS scores of -3 to +4 this shift
+- All patients who have had at least two consecutive RASS scores of -3 to +4 this shift (at least one of which is in this shift)

 ## VALIDITY
-1) The CAM-ICU metric should be documented once per 12-hour shift
+1) For eligible patients, the CAM-ICU metric should be documented once per 12-hour shift
 2) 12-hour shifts are defined as 08:00-19:59 (day shift) and 20:00-07:59 (night shift)
-3) Every CAM-ICU score set on a day shift (between 08:00-19:59) is valid until 20:00 hours or until a subsequent score is documented.
+3) Every CAM-ICU score set on a day shift (between 08:00-19:59) is valid until 19:59 hours or until a subsequent score is documented.
-4) Every CAM-ICU score set on a night shift (between 20:00-07:59) is valid until 08:00 or until a subsequent score is documented.
+4) Every CAM-ICU score set on a night shift (between 20:00-07:59) is valid until 07:59 or until a subsequent score is documented.
-5) Each CAM-ICU score therefore expires at 08:00 and 20:00 every day.
+5) Each CAM-ICU score therefore expires at 07:59 or 19:59 every day.
 6) Each documented CAM-ICU score can be superseded if an entry is updated or new entry is made during that shift, this will generate a new _dt stamp (more recent) and become the 'valid' entry

 ## CLASSIFICATION